kontrabass47/ArmyBand_TextAnalysis/README.md

 ## Technology Used
 [TextBlob](https://textblob.readthedocs.io/en/dev/) and [Vader](https://github.com/cjhutto/vaderSentiment) are used to analyze the text.
 [rake-nltk](https://github.com/csurfer/rake-nltk) is used to extract key words from text.
 [Pandas](https://pandas.pydata.org/) is used to open and read the data files.
+[tkinter](https://docs.python.org/3/library/tkinter.html) is used to create the graphical UI

+## Other references
+None yet

 ## Getting Started
 Make sure your Python version is 3.x or later.